Bianca-Alexandru/CantinaBot/README.md

 6. Ensure the service is marked as a **Worker** (not a web service).
 Railway will honour the `Procfile` and run `python CantinaBot.py`.
 7. Deploy the latest commit.
 The bot should come online once Railway finishes building the image.
 Check the **Logs** tab for confirmation that the bot connected to Discord successfully.

+### Time zone

+All scheduling logic runs in the Europe/Bucharest time zone, so the daily post happens at 11:30 Romanian time (EET/EEST) no matter where the bot is hosted.

 ### Updating the Deployment

 Push new commits to the `main` branch (or the branch configured in Railway).
 Railway will rebuild and redeploy automatically.
 You can also trigger redeploys from the dashboard.